Greg-Klein/PlotPlus/README.md

 # PlotPlus
-Set time and weather on your plot (PlotMe).
+Set time and weather on your plot (PlotMe)